kalviumcommunity/k-fswd/README.md

 ## 🛠 Steps

-1. Start by exploring the API at https://jsonplaceholder.typicode.com/posts.
-This API returns a list of users in JSON format.
+1. Please navigate to the settings icon located in the navigation sidebar.
+Within the settings, you will find a `URL` indicating where the server is currently running.
+The `URL` should end with `.codedamn.app`.

-2. Create a new component called `Post` that will render a single post.
-It should display the title and body of the post.
+2. Create a new component called `DoorList` that will render a list of `Doors`.
+It should fetch the data from the API and render a list of `Door` components.

-3. Create a new component called `PostList` that will render a list of posts.
-It should fetch the data from the API and render a list of `Post` components.
+3. `Door` components will render `Door` name and it's status.

 4. Render the `PostList` component in the `App` component.